caitlynahrikim/loan-predict-census-income/README.md

 ## Individual Contributions

 Completed individually as a course capstone.
-All EDA, data prep, modeling, tuning, evaluation, and analysis were done by the repository owner.
+All EDA, data prep, modeling, tuning, evaluation, and analysis were done by the author.

 ## AI Use Attestation